Gastric Dilatation and Gastric Rupture

 Because left dorsal displacement results in simple obstruction of the colon at the point where it hangs across the ligament, the condition usually is associated with moderate abdominal pain or a prolonged course of intermittent painful episodes.
 The mucous membranes remain normal, and the heart rate is increased only slightly.
 The diagnosis usually is made on rectal examination (palpating the pelvic flexure over the ligament, palpating the bands of the left ventral colon running dorsocranially to the left kidney, and detecting that the spleen is displaced toward the middle of the abdomen).
 The condition also may be identified using ultrasonography.
 A paracentesis may yield blood if the spleen is displaced toward the midline.

 Four forms of treatment have been used: 1) withholding feed to determine whether evacuation of the intestinal contents will allow the colon to return to its normal position, 2) rolling the horse to dislodge the colon from the ligament, 3) administering phenylephrine and/or jogging the horse to cause splenic contraction and correction of the displacement, or 4) performing surgery to return the colon to its correct position.
 The rolling procedure involves short-term anesthesia (generally xylazine or detomidine and ketamine), elevation of the horse's hindlimbs, and rolling the horse 360°.
 Surgery is performed via a ventral midline celiotomy.
 The advantage of surgery is that the viability of the colon can be assessed.
+Phenylephrine should not be administered to horses >15 yr old because of the increased risk of fatal hemorrhage in aged horses given this drug.
+If left dorsal displacement of the colon recurs, the renosplenic space may be sutured closed laparoscopically.
 Overall, the prognosis is good, with most studies reporting survival rates >80%.

 Right Dorsal Displacement